International School of Düsseldorf | IB School in Germany

 For more than 40 years, ISD has been a world-leading provider of the IB Diploma Programme (DP).

-If ISD were to admit only the top third of candidates to its programme, our school’s average score would be 39 points.
-We are proud that even with ISD’s fully inclusive approach to the DP, our results consistently exceed the world average scores.
+Our model has always been inclusive, offering every student the opportunity to pursue the programme in a nurturing and supportive environment.
+If we were to admit only the top third of candidates, the average score would likely be 39 points.
+However, we’re proud that, even with a fully inclusive approach, the results consistently exceed the world average.

 The concepts of pride, creativity, risk-taking and curiosity, essential to nurturing inquiring, knowledgeable and caring young people, permeate and frame the work of all members of the ISD community.